NuvioLife

 • Company profile

-Switching from a fully-insured bundle to reduce renewal volatility
+Switching from a fully-insured plan, want to reduce yearly price swings

 Recommended path

-Path A (mirror outgoing structure on transparent contracts)
+Path A (mirror what you had, but on a transparent contract)

 • Company profile